Zstone19/TempMap/README.md

 The repository is organized as follows:
 * `/temp_map` - The python package
-* `/Examples` - Example Jupyter notebooks detailing two use cases for the package (for both simulated and real data)
+* `/Examples` - Example Jupyter notebooks detailing three use cases for the package (for both simulated and real data)
 * `/Paper` - Results from Stone et al. (2022), including GIFs of fit spectra

 ![Alt Text](./Paper/Disk_GIFs/Fig2_Disk_ingo.gif)